portsentry/portsentry/README.md

 ### Other Linux distributions

-Download and extract the tarball in the root directory
+Download the portsentry tar archive from the [Releases page](https://github.com/portsentry/portsentry/releases) and extract the tarball in the root directory:

 ```sh
 sudo tar --strip-components=1 -C / -xvf portsentry-*.tar.xz